anagha-microsoft/databricks-workshops/general-workshop/docs/1-provisioning-guide/ProvisioningGuide.md

 Broadcast IP addresses, configure listener: https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising

 ## 9. Provision Azure SQL Database
-Provision a logical database server in #1, and an Azure SQL Database within the server.
+Provision a logical database (Standard S0 - 10 DTUs) server in #1, and an Azure SQL Database within the server.
 Configure the firewall to allow our machine to access, and also enable access to the Dataricks Vnet.
 Capture credentials for access from Databricks.<br>
 https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-sql-database<br>
 We will work on the firewall aspect in the classroom.

 ## 10. Provision Azure SQL Datawarehouse
-Provision an Azure SQL datawarehouse in #1 in the same database server created in #8.<br>
+Provision an Azure SQL datawarehouse (gen1, 100 DWU), in #1 in the same database server created in #8.<br>
 https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal#create-a-data-warehouse

 ## 11. Provision Azure Cosmos DB
-Provision a Cosmos DB account in #1, a database and 3 collections - one for batch load, one for stream ingest and one for streaming computations.<br>
+Provision a Cosmos DB account in #1, a database and 3 collections - one for batch load, one for stream ingest and one for streaming computations.
+Provision bare minimum throughout for each collection.<br>
 Complete step 1, 2 and 3 from the link - https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-get-started

 ## 12. Provision Azure Data Factory v2